EARLY INTERVENTION SERVICES

-Referrals can be made by contacting our office at 717-399-7323 or email.
+Referrals can be made by contacting our office at 717-399-7323.
 Once referred, these children and families will be assigned a Support Coordinator to help them through the screening and/or evaluation process.

 Following the screening and/or evaluation, the Support Coordinator will discuss other services and options for the family and child.
 These options could include ongoing intervention or referrals to community resources and services.

 There are no income limits and no cost to families as Early Intervention is paid for by state, local and federal tax dollars.

 Early Intervention serves children from ages birth to three years old who reside in Lancaster County, Pennsylvania.
 We provide support to infants and toddlers who are experiencing difficulty reaching developmental milestones like walking, talking, learning and becoming independent.

-Early Intervention does not diagnose children.
-We have provided services to families with children who have diagnoses of Autism, Cerebral Palsy, Down Syndrome, Hearing Impairment, Vision Impairment and other medical diagnoses that impact development.
-For families interested in a diagnosis, we recommend contacting your child's physician and requesting a referral to a developmental pediatrician or other qualified professional.
+Early Intervention can provide services to families with children who have diagnoses of Autism, Cerebral Palsy, Down Syndrome, Hearing Impairment, Vision Impairment and other medical diagnoses that impact development.
+For families interested in a diagnosis for their child, we recommend contacting your child's physician and requesting a referral to a developmental pediatrician or other qualified professional.
 A child does not need to have a diagnosis to receive Early Intervention services.